Laketran is Lake County’s regional public transportation system providing a family of services including:

 Laketran’s operating budget is $14.8 million for 2018.
 The agency’s primary source of income is a one-quarter of one percent (0.25%) county sales tax, which accounts for over 60% of Laketran’s operating budget.
 Approximately 10% of revenues are generated from passenger fares, 10% from Medicaid Non-Emergency Transportation contracts, and 20% from federal and state aid.
 Laketran has received 23 years of consecutive clean audits from the state of Ohio.

 Laketran was recognized by the American Public Transit Association for Outstanding Achievement for a small system in 2000 and again in 2005.
 In 2005, Laketran was also recognized by the Mentor Area Chamber of Commerce as the Lake County Organization of the Year.
 The agency has also consistently been awarded recognition for excellence in financial budgeting and reporting, communications and federal triennial reviews.

-Laketran is the regional transit authority for Lake County, Ohio.
-The agency was established on December 23, 1974 by resolution of Lake County Commissioners Robert Martin, John Platz and Michael Coffey.
+Laketran was established as the Lake County regional transit authority on December 23, 1974 by resolution of Lake County Commissioners Robert Martin, John Platz and Michael Coffey.
 The name, “Laketran”, was adopted in 1979.

 Laketran is committed to providing quality public transportation services to all Lake County residents with a special emphasis on meeting the transportation needs of senior citizens and people with disabilities.

 In November 2014, Laketran celebrated its 40th Anniversary.
-We started out very lean with borrowed buses and have turned in a modern fleet of 123 buses traveling over 3 million miles a year.
+Started out very lean with borrowed buses in 1970’s and 1980’s, Laketran has transformed into a modern fleet of 121 buses traveling over 3 million miles a year.
 Check our 40th Anniversary video: Laketran: 40 Years Moving Forward.